zsfelber/nodejs-browscap/README.md

 npm run test
 ```

 Now, you are able to review speed data and memory consumption.
 (Open Task Manager or System Monitor / run 'top' in a linux shell).
-It is about 1 Gbyte currently.
+Latter one is about 1 Gbyte currently.
+See (#gear-Impl)

 # Uninitializing